-Nestled in a quiet corner of Cape Cod, the Summer Pines Cottage epitomizes the relaxing Airbnb getaway we perpetually seek.
+Nestled in a quiet corner of Cape Cod, Summer Pines Cottage epitomizes the relaxing Airbnb getaway we perpetually seek.
 With views of a serene pond and the beach just a mile away, our week-long trip to this famous destination exceeded all the expectations we had built up in our heads.
-Situated in West Dennis, the Summer Pines Cottage boasts an ideal mid-Cape location perfect for exploring the area: endless beaches, incredible restaurants, and neighborhoods filled with grey, wind-worn siding with crisp white paint.
+Situated in West Dennis, Summer Pines Cottage boasts an ideal mid-Cape location perfect for exploring the area: endless beaches, incredible restaurants, and neighborhoods filled with grey, wind-worn siding lined with crisp white paint.
 The catch, of course, is that the Summer Pines Cottage has been so thoughtfully assembled and beautifully designed that it can be just as tempting to stay put and soak up its relaxing atmosphere as it is to go out and about exploring.

 When we first pulled up to this cozy cottage, we had no clue how spacious it would feel inside.
 The living room, front room, and kitchen create an open floor plan with two sleeping nooks lofted above accessed by a spiral staircase.
 The master bedroom sits on the first floor with its own reading corner and glimpses of Kelley’s Pond across the street.
-Summer Pines Cottage is just one of a dozen or so small homes originally part of a camp that sat on the edge of the pond.
+Summer Pines Cottage is just one of a dozen or so small homes originally part of a motel that sat on the edge of the pond.
 Now all privately owned, this little community feels unlike any other neighborhood we encountered during our stay.
 Clustered under tall pine trees, walking distance to West Dennis beach and the incredible O’Sheas’ Old Inne (boasting live music 365 days a year), it’s no wonder Valerie lovingly refers to this community as summer camp for adults.

 Window-Lined Front Room